Nine fires were started in the Everglades in two months. Federal authorities want to know who caused them.

 “Although staff have been able to respond quickly to previous fires, these conditions, combined with the large response area, make the park more susceptible to wildfires that can quickly get out of control,” Gantt said.

-Eve Samples, executive director of conservation group Friends of the Everglades, said it is “alarming to see what the National Park Service has determined are intentionally set fires.”
+Eve Samples, executive director of the conservation group Friends of the Everglades, said it is “alarming to see what the National Park Service has determined are intentionally set fires.”

 “It’s an incredibly precious and unique resource, and for anyone to intentionally harm it is disconcerting,” Samples said.

-John Kominoski, an associate professor of biological sciences at Florida International University in Miami, said the habitat where the fires burned have adapted to fire, as the area undergoes regular prescribed burns that help maintain the ecosystem.
+John Kominoski, an associate professor of biological sciences at Florida International University in Miami, said the habitat where the fires burned has adapted to fire, because the area undergoes regular prescribed burns that help maintain the ecosystem.
 But those fires are planned and must occur under specific conditions, he said.

 “Managed fire is a hugely important part of the Everglades ecosystems, but that management occurs at a window of time when the water levels are not too low and when wind levels are not too high,” said Kominoski, who also works on social-ecological research in the Everglades.
-“At the current time, we’re really getting into peak dry season …. it’s not a good time for intentional fires to be started.”
+“At the current time, we’re really getting into peak dry season. … It’s not a good time for intentional fires to be started.”

 He said that if these areas are “burned out of sequence, it can be problematic for a habitat that has a lot of endangered species.”

-Gantt said that because the wildlife in the habitats where the fires occurred are regularly exposed to fires, they may move to safer ground when a fire occurs.
+Gantt said that because animals in the habitats where the fires occurred are regularly exposed to fires, they may move to safer ground when a fire occurs.
 The concerns with potential fires there involve the effect of smoke on local communities and the risk posed to firefighters and the public, she said.

 Kominoski said one of the most striking things about Everglades National Park is how accessible it is to people and how narrow the boundary is between the wild land and where people live.